Expanded Greene County Fair Queen contest to return Aug. 7

 The 2021 queen will represent Greene County at the State Fair Queen Contest, which is held as part of the State Fair Association Convention in Hershey in January 2022, and will also participate in local parades and events during her reign representing the fair.

-Sarah Calvert, the reigning Greene County Fair Queen, will be the county’s longest reigning fair queen since she was crowned in 2019 and will not hand down her crown until 2021 due to the coronavirus pandemic.
+Sarah Calvert, the reigning Greene County Fair Queen, will be the county’s longest reigning fair queen since she was crowned in 2019 and will not hand down her crown until 2021 because of the coronavirus pandemic.

 Longstreth said Calvert has been an outstanding representative for the fair and has made appearances all over the county, along with completing many service projects.

 The deadline for contestants to register is July 7.
-Contestants may contact Longstreth by email at melodylongstreth@gmail.com or by calling 724-998-2386 with questions.
+For more information, call 724-998-2386 Cor email melodylongstreth@gmail.com.

 (0) comments